Living Collectively

 The difficulty of balancing tensions between participating in good group processes and designing and implementing projects for collective benefit are well documented (and intersect with a range of other variable dimensions of collaborative housing options).

-Falling somewhere between these two approaches, RAD housing is driven forward by an emergent group focused on collectively designing and implementing the next stage of a broader project of stewarding climate-resilient housing spread across multiple properties (rather than attempting to co-create a stable vision of a specific ‘forever home’ configuration).
+For instance, a RAD housing collective can be driven forward by an emergent group focused on designing and implementing the next stage of a broader project (of stewarding climate-resilient housing spread across multiple properties) rather than attempting to co-create a stable vision of a specific ‘forever home’ configuration.

 Commoning